-After consulting with colleagues on best practices and reviewing the resources in Question 2 and applicable indicators, the RDN decides to complete: the Academy's Certificate of Training in Diabetes Mellitus; training provided by diabetes device companies for CGMs used with clinic's patient population; and an analysis of other resources to become more competent in care of individuals with diabetes who are using CGM or other devices for medication management.
-The RDN records completion of the Diabetes Mellitus Certificate of Training and other training in their Professional Development Portfolio.
-The RDN uses the Certificate of Training and other evidence of training and knowledge and skill assessment as documentation of their competence.
+After consulting with colleagues on best practices and reviewing the resources in Question 2 and applicable indicators, the RDN decides to complete: one or more ADCES certificate programs; training provided by diabetes device companies for CGMs used with clinic's patient population; and an analysis of other resources to become more competent in care of individuals with diabetes who are using CGM or other devices for medication management.
+The RDN records completion of the certificate(s) of training and other training in their Professional Development Portfolio.
+The RDN uses the certificate(s) of training and other evidence of training and knowledge and skill assessment as documentation of their competence.
 Once the RDN completes training and competence verification, the RDN maintains documentation in their personnel file following accepted organization procedures.